Innovation & Entrepreneurship

 UConn Engineering Startups

-Since 2017, the SoE supported the launch of over 27 startups through individual mentoring and entrepreneurship courses.
+Since 2017, the SoE supported the launch of over 40 startups with our faculty and students through individual mentoring and entrepreneurship courses.